User’s Guide

 To deactivate the Smart ON/OFF feature, press and hold the power button and the volume up button for 5 seconds.
 You will hear a confirmation sound.
 Should you want to activate this feature again, press and hold the power button and the volume up button for 5 seconds.
 You will hear a confirmation sound.

-Before accessing the WPS mode make sure you have a router/modem with a physical WPS button (If you don’t have a router with features please access https://strap.tech/onboarding).
-These conditions are mandatory for Ara to access the WPS mode.
+Before accessing the Wifi setup mode make sure you have a router/modem with a physical WPS button (If you don’t have a router with features please access https://strap.tech/onboarding).
+These conditions are mandatory for Ara to access the Wifi setup mode.
 Once Ara is powered on and charging, please go near your router/modem.
 You will only have about 60 seconds to pair your device to your wifi network so we suggest you have your Ara device close at hand.

-After setting up your internet connection, you will need to access the WPS to update your device.
+After setting up your internet connection, you will need to access the Wifi setup mode to update your device.
 Look at the “Update” section for more detailed instructions.
 Do NOT press your router/modem’s WPS button since it is already set up for your device and that will only make Ara set its internet connection again.

 Ara’s flagship feature is to communicate with the user through haptic feedback, a sequence of vibrations specific to each situation.
-The haptic feedback has three levels:
+The haptic feedback has two levels:

 There are a total of 10 haptic actuators on the device, 2 actuators by your shoulders (1 on each side), 2 of them by your ribs (1 on each side), and 6 at the center of the device.